If you’re over 50, considering a job search, and haven’t updated LinkedIn or created a profile, you could be in a tough spot.

 Most employers are interested in your history from the past 10-15 years, no matter if you fit the over-50 group or not.
 Therefore, your Experience section should focus on this part of your career.

-You can also, if needed, eliminate dates of attendance from your college studies on LinkedIn by omitting the year of graduation when specifying degrees or university programs.
+You can also eliminate dates of attendance from your college studies on LinkedIn by omitting the year of graduation when updating the Education section.

 What if you have relevant job experience (such as previous military history) from past roles that would otherwise “date” you as a candidate?